Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Memory formation: bifurcation mechanisms

 \section{Memory formation: bifurcation mechanisms}

-After observing stages of memory formation in the NN in the course of its learning, we need to reveal the underlying \emph{mechanisms}.
-Below we quote some results from the area of machine learning that are relevant to recurrent NNs, where those may differ substantially from the continuous-time Hopfield NN considered here.
-Namely, they could have a discrete time and/or a different evolution rule for the neuron states.
-Moreover, modern machine learning mostly uses non-Hebbian learning algorithms, since they are more efficient.
+After observing stages of memory formation in the NN in the course of its learning, we need to reveal the underlying causes, or \emph{mechanisms}.
+In Sec.~\ref{sec:overview} we quote some results from the area of ML with recurrent ANNs, where those may differ substantially from the continuous-time Hopfield NN considered here, and explain why these results are relevant to our current study.

+In Sec.~\ref{sec:challenge} we outline the challenges of bifurcation analysis in \emph{learning} NNs and explain the difficulty of defining such bifurcations within the framework of the standard DS theory.
+In Sec.~\ref{sec:rig} we propose a rigorous formulation of the problem of finding a bifurcation in a learning NN in terms of standard DS theory.
+In Sections~\ref{sec:early}, \ref{sec:later} and \ref{sec:learnt} we report the results of bifurcation analysis at various stages of learning.